Vitamin D and the sun

 Walking outdoors for a few minutes to get your lunch, to pick up the children or hang out the clothes all counts.

-Use a ‘broad-spectrum’ sunscreen that protects against UVA and UVB; – SPF minimum 30 and look for these signs ( or ) for UVA protection.
+- Use a ‘broad-spectrum’ sunscreen that protects against UVA and UVB; – SPF minimum 30 and look for the signs for UVA protection.

 Choosing foods that contain vitamin D is an important part of maintaining a health vitamin D level.
 The best foods to help with this are: